theupdateframework/pep-on-pypi-with-tuf/README.rst

 |     root        |       YES         |       YES      |       YES                      |
 +-----------------+-------------------+----------------+--------------------------------+

-Table 1: Attacks possible by compromising certain combinations of role keys
+Table 1: Attacks possible by compromising certain combinations of role keys.

 In September 2013, we showed how the latest version of pip (at the time) was